sycamore-rs/sycamore/docs/next/basics/components.md

 Accepting data from the parent sure is nice but it would be even better if updating the data in the parent also updates the view in the child component!
 For components to automatically react to prop changes, they should accept a signal.
-Most of the times, you'll want a `&ReadSignal` unless you want mutable access to the data in which case you should use a `&Signal`.
+Most of the times, you'll want a `ReadSignal` unless you want mutable access to the data in which case you should use a `Signal`.
 This way, updating the signal will automatically update whatever is listening to it, even if it is inside the child component.

 Here is an example of a simple component that displays the value of its prop and that automatically